 Female participation in the global workforce is unequal, and a key area of inequality is in senior corporate positions.
-Women occupy just 21.6% of board seats in MSCI World Index companies.1 We do not have a full data set available to us at the management level, but we would expect similar findings.
-While we acknowledge there are cultural reasons which have historically prevented women from reaching senior positions in business, we do not believe this level is acceptable in 2019.
+According to MSCI, 22.6% of directors across companies in the ACWI (All Country World Index) were female in 2021, but 14.2% of companies still had an all-male board.2 We do not have a full data set available to us at the management level, but we would expect similar findings.
+While we acknowledge there are cultural reasons which have historically prevented women from reaching senior positions in business, we do not believe this level is acceptable in 2022.

 Our first-hand experience of performing company research has also found that company disclosure on diversity is poor.
-This includes basic workforce statistics and details on policies.
+This includes basic workforce composition data, and diversity and inclusion policies.
 Not only does this make it hard for us as investors to assess a company’s culture, but it also makes it difficult for prospective employees to do the same.
-Employees are attaching increasing weight to a company’s diversity and inclusion performance, and not only will companies which perform poorly fail to attract the best candidates available, but those companies which do not disclose their efforts are also likely to suffer.
+Employees are attaching increasing weight to a company’s diversity and inclusion performance, and not only will companies which perform poorly fail to attract the best candidates available, but those companies which do not disclose their efforts will also suffer.

-We do not just see this is a risk to shareholder value as we discuss above, but we believe that enabling gender equality at all levels of society is the responsibility of companies and their investors.
-For example, research by McKinsey Global Institute found that increasing female participation in the workforce could increase GDP by $12 trillion by 2025.2 In fact, this is seen as such an important global objective that the UN has dedicated one of its Sustainable Development Goals solely to gender equality.
+We see this not just as a company-specific issue, but also as a systemic one.
+For example, research by the World Economic Forum found that increasing female participation in the workforce could increase GDP by US$12 trillion by 2025.4 In fact, this is seen as such an important global objective that the UN has dedicated one of its Sustainable Development Goals solely to gender equality.

-- Encouraging companies to increase the participation of women at senior levels by growing the pipeline
+- Encourage companies to increase the participation of women and diverse candidates at senior levels by growing and encouraging a diverse talent pipeline.

-- i) Where a company has a diversity strategy but disclosure is poor, encouraging the company to improve disclosure;
+- Where a company has a diversity strategy but disclosure is limited

 Our voting and engagement policy